Country Profile: Germany

 Communications

-The communications infrastructure in Germany is advanced, with a high percentage of internet users and widespread mobile phone usage.
-The country has a mix of publicly funded and privately owned broadcasting networks.
+Germany's communication infrastructure is robust, with a high percentage of internet penetration and widespread mobile phone usage.
+The country has a mix of publicly and privately operated media outlets, providing diverse information access to its population.

 Key Metrics